Reviews of the 2011 festival

 Once again a big thank to the committee and all the volunteer stewards who made this weekend very special.

-A selection of the great acts booked for the 2017 festival
+A selection of the great acts booked for the 2017 festival.
+Check out our Line-up page for the full list

 The Spooky Men's Chorale